Global funds buying main Asian indexes missing out on winners

-The indexes that global funds usually buy such as the MSCI Asia ex-Japan index .dMIAX00000P, Japan's Nikkei 225 .N225 and the India's Sensex .BSESN, are underperforming those composed of smaller, more domestically focused companies.
+The indexes that global funds usually buy such as the MSCI Asia ex-Japan index, Japan's Nikkei 225 and the India's Sensex, are underperforming those composed of smaller, more domestically focused companies.

 "When the large global funds buy Asia, they usually just buy the top 10 stocks in the index, because they're the largest, most liquid companies," said Herald van der Linde, head of Asia equity strategy at HSBC in Hong Kong.